google/node-sec-roadmap/chapter-1/threat-RCE.md

 `setTimeout(x, 0)`, `Function(x)`, and `vm.runIn*Context(x)` all
 invoke the JavaScript engine's parser on `x`.
 If an attacker controls `x` then they can run arbitrary code in the context of the CommonJS module or `vm` context that invoked the parser.

-Even sandboxed operators often have [known workarounds][denicola-vm-run].
+Sandboxing can help but widely available sandboxes have [known workarounds][denicola-vm-run] though there is [hope][frozen realms].

 It is harder to execute remote code in server-side JavaScript.
 `this[x][y] = "javascript:console.log(1)"` does not cause code to